- Search for a Leaflet

 Where should I keep this medicine?

 - Keep the medicine in a cupboard, away from heat and direct sunlight.
-It does not need to be kept in the fridge.
+Liquid medicine may need to be kept in the fridge.
+Check the instructions on the bottle.

 - Make sure that children cannot see or reach the medicine.